mehrdadmhmdi/546_project/Expedia Data (Condensed MDP) /readme.md

 - **`time_idx` = the search order for that destination**

 This is the format required for downstream **longitudinal modeling and RL-style analysis**.

+---

+## Is this a MDP setting?

+---

+## Data Dictionary , ID, State, Action, Reward